FIVE MOST SURPRISING FINDS

 The Bottom Line

 The objections are predictable.
 It is too ambitious.
 It requires too much coordination.
 Black America is not a monolith.
-These objections are reasonable, and they are also the same objections that were raised about Israel in 1948, about Singapore in 1965, and about South Korea in 1961.
+These objections are reasonable.
+They are also the same objections raised about Israel in 1948, about Singapore in 1965, and about South Korea in 1961.
 In each case, the objections were overridden by a population that decided the alternative to coordinated action was continued dependency, and that continued dependency was unacceptable.

 No component of this plan requires permission.
 Every dollar is generated internally, through the organized reallocation of resources that already exist within the Black community.
 The wealth gap between Black and white America is not primarily a function of income.
 It is a function of circulation, ownership, and compounding — and all three can be changed by decision, not by petition.
 The six-hour dollar dies when Black America decides to kill it.